Kercaragame/Web3-Projects/README.md

 - Freshman
 - Sophomore

-Each Section have a readme that explain how to run the project.
+Each Section have a readme that explain how to run the projects.